Emaan-dev/4-way-Traffic-Signal-Controller/README.md

 ## 📌 Project Overview

 This project presents the **design and simulation of a 4-way traffic signal controller** using **digital logic and timing circuits**.
-It is developed as part of the *Digital Logic Design* course at **Ghulam Khan Institute of Engineering Science and Technology (GKIST), Pakistan**.
+It is developed as part of the *Digital Logic Design* course at **Ghulam Ishaq Khan Institute of Engineering Science and Technology (GIKI), Pakistan**.

 The system controls traffic flow at a four-way intersection by sequentially activating **Green, Yellow, and Red** signals for each direction while ensuring that **no two directions receive a green signal simultaneously**.
 The project emphasizes reliability, safety, and scalability using fundamental digital electronics components.